Loneliness vs Solitude

 Solitude is Desired, Loneliness is Unwanted.
 The links below couldn’t be better written and may enlighten those that care to understand, wish to find, or get in touch again and spark or start a relationship with themselves.

 Is solitude a good or bad thing?

 ” Solitude is an essential component of your health and well-being. … In fact, building more solitude into your daily life might actually reduce feelings of loneliness.
 Solitary skills take practice if you’re not used to being alone, but over time, you can grow more comfortable with being by yourself.

-Give yourself time every day for self-reflection, see how craving to be left alone (solitude), is not the same as feeling unwanted loneliness).
+Give yourself time every day for self-reflection, and see how craving to be left alone (solitude), is not the same as feeling unwanted loneliness).

 Keep these promises to yourself:

-- I promise to nurture, respect and love the genius inside of me
+- I promise to nurture, respect, and love the genius inside of me

 - I accept myself as I am, with my flaws and all.